 New York has its newest high-vibe hotel addition, towering on 35 floors is a hotel designed by Rockwell Group, Moxy Chelsea hotel.
 Part of Marriott International, this should be a feature in future hospitality design trends 2019 at the Contemporary Hotel Ideas section.
 The 349-room hotel design, has lots of public areas for lunch and dinner, cocktails or work, while also providing guests with access to all New York attractions.
 This discovery marks the second partnership of Yabu Pushelberg, the Rockwell Group, and the Stonehill Taylor architectural group, which also designed Moxy Times Square.

-Rockwell Group has designed the public and amenity spaces like the restaurant, lounge, and rooftop which are fully provided for an inviting escape into a world of luxury and comfort away from the citie’s busy streets, inspired by the beauty, vibrancy, and diversity of the surrounding neighborhood.
+Rockwell Group has designed the public and amenity spaces like the restaurant, lounge, and rooftop which are fully provided for an inviting escape into a world of luxury and comfort away from the citie’s busy streets, inspired by the beauty, vibrancy, and diversity of the surrounding neighbourhood.

 Located on the ground floor is the hotel’s Italian restaurant ‘Feroce’ consisting of a series of beautifully curated rooms that lead to the outdoor terrace, a hidden oasis amongst the foliage for guests to wine, dine and socialize.
-Injecting a sense of playfulness and color into the restaurant interior design, collections of apothecary candy jars contain bold colored Italian sweets, positioned on glass and brass shelving, alongside aperitif and digestif bottles that create an unexpected juxtaposition that sets the tone for the Moxy brand which runs through the entirety of the contemporary hotel design.
+Injecting a sense of playfulness and colour into the restaurant interior design, collections of apothecary candy jars contain bold-coloured Italian sweets, positioned on glass and brass shelving, alongside aperitif and digestif bottles that create an unexpected juxtaposition that sets the tone for the Moxy brand which runs through the entirety of the contemporary hotel design.

 The recessed Venetian plastered walls and an uplit barrel-vaulted ceiling have been refined by geometric light fixtures and detailing that transport guests to an early 20th Century Milan and Rome.
-The soft pastel colors of the over-sized mosaic tile floor collide with the rich emerald and burgundy hues of the woodwork and leather upholstery respectively, adding depth to the interior as well as an inviting atmosphere.
+The soft pastel colours of the over-sized mosaic tile floor collide with the rich emerald and burgundy hues of the woodwork and leather upholstery respectively, adding depth to the interior as well as an inviting atmosphere.

 The main restaurant area echoes many similar features to the cafe and bar areas but with a much darker style, introducing dark woods used in much of the furniture designs, ceiling detailing and in the flooring.
 Three arched recesses contain semi-circular booth seating with views out across the restaurant and into the adjacent dining courtyard.
-The over-sized mosaic floor tiles seen in the bar transfer into the surfaces of the table tops in the form of a dark terrazzo finish.
+The over-sized mosaic floor tiles seen in the bar transfer into the surfaces of the tabletops in the form of a dark terrazzo finish.
 To further animate the room, Rockwell Group also designed bespoke grappa-tasting carts that can be moved throughout the space.

 A sliding glass door leads to the private dining room, where the walls feature large-scale, deconstructed vintage Italian liquor posters behind antiqued mirrors.
 Ground floor restrooms have rich, emerald-painted walls and dark terrazzo; key design elements that connect the interiors of the restaurant.